Monkey

 Spat: larvae (sic) of (25mm or less in length; developed from eggs fertilised in water, having subsequently found a suitable place to settle) Click to show or hide the answer

-Edible European flatfish, characterised by its smooth brown skin, with distinctive red spots and a bony ridge behind the eyes Click to show or hide the answer
+Edible European flatfish, characterised by its smooth brown skin, with distinctive red (or orange) spots and a bony ridge behind the eyes Click to show or hide the answer

 Carnivorous warm–water fishes that attach themselves to sharks and ships Click to show or hide the answer